kubernetes-sigs/gateway-api-inference-extension/site-src/index.md

 [Inference Gateway]:#concepts-and-definitions

 ## Key Features
-Gateway API Inference Extension project optimizes self-hosting Generative AI Models on Kubernetes.
+Gateway API Inference Extension optimizes self-hosting Generative AI Models on Kubernetes.
+It provides optimized load-balancing for self-hosted Generative AI Models on Kubernetes.
+The project’s goal is to improve and standardize routing to inference workloads across the ecosystem.

 This is achieved by leveraging Envoy's [External Processing](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) to extend any gateway that supports both ext-proc and [Gateway API](https://github.com/kubernetes-sigs/gateway-api) into an [inference gateway](../index.md#concepts-and-definitions).
-This extension upgrades popular Gateways like Envoy Gateway, kGateway, and GKE Gateway - to become **[Inference Gateways]** - supporting inference platform teams self-hosting Generative Models (with a current focus on large language models) on Kubernetes.
+This extension extends popular gateways like Envoy Gateway, kgateway, and GKE Gateway - to become [Inference Gateway](../index.md#concepts-and-definitions) - supporting inference platform teams self-hosting Generative Models (with a current focus on large language models) on Kubernetes.
-This integration makes it easy to expose and control access to your local [OpenAI-compatible chat completion endpoints](https://platform.openai.com/docs/api-reference/chat) to other workloads on or off cluster, or to integrate your self-hosted models alongside model-as-a-service providers in a higher level **AI Gateway** like LiteLLM, Solo AI Gateway, or Apigee.
+This integration makes it easy to expose and control access to your local [OpenAI-compatible chat completion endpoints](https://platform.openai.com/docs/api-reference/chat) to other workloads on or off cluster, or to integrate your self-hosted models alongside model-as-a-service providers in a higher level **AI Gateways** like [LiteLLM](https://www.litellm.ai/), [Gloo AI Gateway](https://www.solo.io/products/gloo-ai-gateway), or [Apigee](https://cloud.google.com/apigee).

 - **Model-aware routing**: Instead of simply routing based on the path of the request, an **[inference gateway]** allows you to route to models based on the model names.
 This is enabled by support for GenAI Inference API specifications (such as OpenAI API) in the gateway implementations such as in Envoy Proxy.
 This model-aware routing also extends to Low-Rank Adaptation (LoRA) fine-tuned models.